lm-sys/FastChat/README.md

 ## Serving with Web GUI

-### Launch a controller
+To serve using the WebUI, you need three main components: web servers that interface with users, model workers that host one or more models, and a controller to coordinate the webserver and model workers.
+Here are the commands to follow in your terminal:

+**Launch the controller**
 ```bash
 python3 -m fastchat.serve.controller
 ```

-### Launch a model worker
+This controller manages the distributed workers.

+**Launch the model worker**
 ```bash
 python3 -m fastchat.serve.model_worker --model-path /path/to/vicuna/weights
 ```
 Wait until the process finishes loading the model and you see "Uvicorn running on ...".

-### Send a test message
+You can launch multiple model workers to serve multiple models concurrently.
+The model worker will connect to the controller automatically.

+To ensure that your model worker is connected to your controller properly, send a test message using the following command:
 ```bash
 python3 -m fastchat.serve.test_message --model-name vicuna-13b
 ```

-### Launch a gradio web server.
+**Launch the Gradio web server**
 ```bash
 python3 -m fastchat.serve.gradio_web_server
 ```

+This is the user interface that users will interact with.

-### You can open your browser and chat with a model now.
+By following these steps, you will be able to serve your models using the WebUI.
+You can open your browser and chat with a model now.

 ## Evaluation